theislab/regvelo_reproducibility/README.md

 python -m ipykernel install --user --name regvelo-py310 --display-name "regvelo-py310"
 ```

+## Data

+All datasets are freely available via a [FigShare project](https://figshare.com/account/home#/projects/226860).
+To run the provided analyses,
+download the corresponding data into the `data/` directory.
+For each dataset the directory `raw/` contains the data as obtained by the original study
+or in its raw format; similarly, in `processed/`, we collect all processed data.

 ## Remarks

 -   Results related to the in vivo Perturb-seq and multiome data analysis can be found [here](https://github.com/zhiyhu/neural-crest-scmultiomics)